forlilab/Ringtail/docs/source/cmdline.rst

 *********
 The primary outputs from ``rt_process_vs`` are the database itself (``write`` mode) and the filtering log file (``read`` mode).
 There are several other output options as well, intended to allow the user to further explore the data from a virtual screening.

 Using the ``--export_sdf_path`` option allows the user to specify a directory to save SDF files for ligands passing the given filters or in the bookmark given with ``--bookmark_name``.
-The SDF will contain poses passing the filter/in the bookmark ordered by increasing docking score.
+The SDF will contain poses passing the filter/in the bookmark ordered by increasing docking score, optionally the argument ``--individual_sdf_files`` can be used to output one SDF per ligand.
 Each ligand is written to its own SDF.
 This option enables the visualization of docking results, and includes any flexible/covalent ligands from the docking.
 The binding energies, ligand efficiencies, and interactions are also written as properties within the SDF file, with the order corresponding to the order of the pose order.

 If the user wishes to explore the data in CSV format, Ringtail provides two options for exporting CSVs.
 The first is ``--export_bookmark_csv``, which takes a string for the name of a table or result bookmark in the database and returns the CSV of the data in that table.
 The file will be saved as ``<table_name>.csv``.
 The second option is ``--export_query_csv``.
 This takes a string of a properly-formatted SQL query to run on the database, returning the results of that query as ``query.csv``.
 This option allows the user full, unobstructed access to all data in the database.